cap-collectif/consultation-gouv-fr-deployment-api/README.md

 This specification emphazises the "providers" part, but also gives some hints on the "*platform*" side:

- * [provider.swagger.yml](provider.swagger.yml) lists the set of APIs that should be exposed by the providers.
-Some of them are quite work-demanding and we cannot therefore expect all this work to be done by the service providers by December 8th, 2016.
-The *MVP* (Minimum Viable Product) APIs, required before December 8th, are tagged with the `MVP` tag ;
+ * [provider.swagger.yml](provider.swagger.yml) lists the minimal set of APIs that should be exposed by the *providers* ;
- * [platform.swagger.yml](platform.swagger.yml) lists the minimal APIs to be exposed by the *platform* before December 8th, 2016.
+ * [platform.swagger.yml](platform.swagger.yml) lists the minimal set of APIs that should be exposed by the *platform*.

 Some design principles:

- * These APIs communicate over https (with valid certs) ;
+ * These APIs communicate over http2 or https (with valid certs) ;
- * At first, API security will be handled through shared secrets (one secret per provider, no OAuth or JWT).
-This approach could change after the first launch of the whole platform ;
+ * At first, API security will be handled through shared secrets (one secret per provider, no OAuth nor JWT).
+This approach should change after the first launch of the whole platform ;
  * Some solutions may require `spf` and `DKIM` dns entries to be created ;
  * it is strongly recommended that each solution will only be available to users through `https`, using an automated certification authority (eg. [Let's Encrypt](https://letsencrypt.org/) which is free and open).
 This, however, requires that DNS entries are created (and flushed) **before** the instance creation request is issued.
 Details in the chapter "Deployment Workflow" below ;